oplS17projects/FP4-Proposal/README.md

 Instructions:

-1. Create a new repo as part of the `oplS17projects` organization
+1. Create a new repository for your project as part of [our organization][oplorg]
-  * Give it a name that you like—may be your real names, usernames, or project name
+  * Give it a name that you like—it may be your real names, usernames, or project name
   * Add your teammates as collaborators (Settings > Collaborators & Teams > Add Collaborator)
 2. Copy the content from the [template file](template.md) into your `README.md`
   * Click the “Raw” button on the `template.md` file and then copy-paste into your repo's `README.md` edit view
   * Save it
-  * Then start editing it to be the real thing
+  * *Then start editing it to become your actual proposal*
 3. Everyone on the team contributes their sections to your `README.md` file.
   * Use GitHub's collaboration features to make sure that each team member contributes meaningful content to the file
   * At the absolute minimum, respective team members must have commits that show they have authored the section describing their planned contributions
 4. Create a [github Release](https://help.github.com/articles/creating-releases/) of your repository.
- * Version: v0.0
+ * Version: v0.1
  * Title: Proposal
  * Description: tag `@fgmart`